Protecting Your Liver Health: Understanding Liver Cancer, Prevention and Early Screening

 • Adopting a healthy diet with reduced intake of processed foods and sugary drinks

-With rising rates of obesity and diabetes, fatty liver disease has become an increasingly important risk factor, second only to hepatitis B. This makes public awareness and early intervention more important than ever.
+With rising rates of obesity and diabetes, fatty liver disease has become an increasingly important risk factor for liver cancer, second only to hepatitis B. This makes public awareness and early intervention more important than ever.

 Breaking Myths and Building Awareness About Liver Cancer